Why do children lie?

 Once children are old enough to understand the difference between true and not true, it’s good to encourage and support them in telling the truth.

-You can do this by emphasising the importance of honesty in your family and helping children understand what can happen if you lie.
+You can do this by emphasising the importance of honesty in your family and helping children understand what can happen if they lie.

 Here are some tips: